mikkoviitala/pwa-memo/README.md

 [Memo](https://pwa-memo.com) is a minimalistic, Google Keep -like [progressive web application](https://web.dev/what-are-pwas) where you can keep notes.
 At this time notes can be text only, but preview of any given url is fetched.
 Application integrates with [AWS](https://aws.amazon.com) infrastructure and services.

-But it's not just that.
-It's also my way of pointing out that, yes, I can make (some) of your web development fantasies become true!
+But it's not just that!
+It's also my way of pointing out that, yes, I can make (some) of your web development fantasies become true :)

 See it here http://pwa-memo.com
 <br>